FelixKrueger/TrimGalore/Docs/Trim_Galore_User_Guide.md

   * Passing extra arguments will automatically invoke FastQC, so `--fastqc` does not have to be specified separately.
 * `-a/--adapter <STRING>`
   * Adapter sequence to be trimmed.
 If not specified explicitly, Trim Galore will try to auto-detect whether the Illumina universal, Nextera transposase or Illumina small RNA adapter sequence was used.
 Also see `--illumina`, `--nextera` and `--small_rna`.
   * If no adapter can be detected within the first 1 million sequences of the first file specified Trim Galore defaults to `--illumina`.
+A single base may also be given as e.g. `-a A{10}`, to be expanded to `-a AAAAAAAAAA`.

 * `-a2/--adapter2 <STRING>`
   * Optional adapter sequence to be trimmed off read 2 of paired-end files.
-  * This option requires `--paired` to be specified as well.
+This option requires `--paired` to be specified as well.
+If the libraries to be trimmed are smallRNA then a2 will be set to the Illumina small RNA 5' adapter automatically (`GATCGTCGGACT`).
+A single base may also be given as e.g. `-a2 A{10}`, to be expanded to `-a2 AAAAAAAAAA`.

 * `--illumina`
   * Adapter sequence to be trimmed is the first 13bp of the Illumina universal adapter `AGATCGGAAGAGC` instead of the default auto-detection of adapter sequence.
 * `--nextera`
   * Adapter sequence to be trimmed is the first 12bp of the Nextera adapter `CTGTCTCTTATA` instead of the default auto-detection of adapter sequence.
 * `--small_rna`
   * Adapter sequence to be trimmed is the first 12bp of the _Illumina Small RNA 3' Adapter_ `TGGAATTCTCGG` instead of the default auto-detection of adapter sequence.
   * Selecting to trim smallRNA adapters will also lower the `--length` value to 18bp.
 If the smallRNA libraries are paired-end then `-a2` will be set to the Illumina small RNA 5' adapter automatically (`GATCGTCGGACT`) unless `-a 2` had been defined explicitly.
 * `--max_length <INT>`
   * Discard reads that are longer than <INT> bp after trimming.
 This is only advised for smallRNA sequencing to remove non-small RNA sequences.